tail-unica/food-nexus/README.md

 # KGEats

-**KGEats** is the official *FoodNexus* repository, developed as part of an applied research initiative in knowledge representation, semantic technologies, and food informatics.
+This the official *FoodNexus* repository, developed as part of an applied research initiative in knowledge representation, semantic technologies, and food informatics.

 ## 📘 Overview